 It is common for end-users of service providers or vendors to request services to assist them with the services or the products.
-It is a classic use case wherein service request management enters the picture.

 The Information Technology Infrastructure Library (ITIL) framework includes service request management as a critical component.